opencybersecurityalliance/stix-shifter/README.md

 Please read our [guidelines for contributing](https://github.com/opencybersecurityalliance/stix-shifter/blob/master/CONTRIBUTING.md).

-## Guide for creating new adapters
+## Guide for creating new connectors

-If you want to create a new adapter for STIX-shifter, see the [developer guide](https://github.com/opencybersecurityalliance/stix-shifter/blob/master/adapter-guide/develop-stix-adapter.md)
+If you want to create a new connector for STIX-shifter, see the [developer guide](https://github.com/opencybersecurityalliance/stix-shifter/blob/master/adapter-guide/develop-stix-adapter.md)

 ## Licensing